RonakR68/RSAI_Guardians_INLP-for-mitigating-Bias-in-LLM/README.md

 4. **Run the Notebook:**

     Open and run the notebook `rsai_inlp_main.ipynb` in your Jupyter Notebook environment.
-This notebook contains the code to measure stereotypical bias, debias the models using INLP, and analyze the effectiveness of debiasing.
+This notebook contains the code of all the experiments performed to measure stereotypical bias, debias the models using INLP, and analyze the effectiveness of debiasing along with the results obtained.